TheRacetrack/racetrack/docs/job_types/job_python3.md

 See [python-env-secret](../../sample/python-env-secret) for an example.

 ### Public endpoints
-To expose selected fatman endpoints to the public (to be accessible without authentication) include them in the `public_endpoints` field in a manifest.
+To expose selected Job endpoints to the public (to be accessible without authentication) include them in the `public_endpoints` field in a manifest.
 Every endpoint opens access to an exact specified path as well as all subpaths starting with that path.
-Use short path endings without `/pub/fatman/.../` prefix:
+Use short path endings without `/pub/job/.../` prefix:
 ```yaml
 public_endpoints:
   - '/api/v1/perform'